PREPARATIONS of MIXTURES (A/B):

-There are two common methods of preparing binary mixture, V/V, mobile phase solutions.
+There are two common methods of preparing binary mixtures, V/V, of mobile phase solutions.

 - Method #1 is to fill a volumetric flask with a specific volume of the "A" solution, then fill the flask up to the line with the "B" solution.

 - Method #2 is to fill a graduated cylinder (or volumetric flask) with a specified amount of "A" solution; fill a second graduated cylinder (or volumetric flask) with a specified amount of the "B" solution and then mix the contents of both together.

 For HPLC grade solvent (*we should always use HPLC or LC-MS grade solutions in HPLC analysis), ACN has the lowest absorbance (~ 190 nm) of the two making it well suited for low UV applications.
 HPLC grade MeOH has a slightly higher UV cut-off, around 205-210 nm, limiting its use in the very low UV ranges.

 There is a significant difference between ACN and MeOH in their ability to dissolve many types of buffer salts AND samples.
 These differences are critical in method development.

 Solubility of the Mobile Phase: